samsch/phi-calculator/README.md

 You can also run the Webpack development build and source watcher with `npm run dev`, which will only recompile.
 (You might do this to use an external server).

 You can make a production build of the bundle with `npm run build`.

+## Live app

+The [live app](https://samsch.github.io/phi-calculator/) is hosted with Github pages, so there is no project-specific production server, just the front end assets.